Are you traveling to Breckenridge in the summer or fall months? Looking for things to do? Then check out this post!

 7. Aspen Alley: This is a wonderful hike when the leaves are changing in the fall.
 Be aware this is a mountain biking trail as well.
 But as the name suggests there are lots of Aspens and therefore lots of fall color in Sept!
 While you are here check out the Sawmill Museum.
 This is an outdoor area with sawmill equipment.

 8. McCullough Gulch: This is another favorite of mine.
 If your kids are adventurous and willing to hike a bit they will love this waterfall.
 The first time I took my daughter she was about 3-4 years old.
 If you are just going to the waterfall it is about 3.0 miles roundtrip.
 Do you want more of a hike?
 Then continue on to the lake.
 The lake is huge and so pretty!
 Totally worth the 0.5 mile hike.
+You can no longer park up here so you will need to take the shuttle to the trailhead.

 9. Burro Trail and Warriors Mark Trail: These trails are in the trees, so not much of a Mountain View.
 But the river and a creek run through.
 When you are on the Burro Trail you can walk out onto the peak 9 ski runs.

 2. River Park: This playground has a lot of climbing areas.
 It is made to be more “natural” with wood structures.
 There is also a bike park area and playground for smaller kids.
+The river is right there, so you can take a walk on the dirt path or the rec path as well.

 3. High Line Railroad Park: If your kids like trains they find this playground entertaining.
 The playground itself has a “train” to play on.
 Plus there are a few trains on display.